kube-object-storage/lib-bucket-provisioner/README.md

 Resource Quotas cannot yet be defined for CRDs and, thus, there is no quota on the number of buckets.

+### Watches
+The bucket provisioning library provides watches for OBCs across all namespaces, and for OBs.
+Each binary importing the lib is performing the same watches; however, the OBC watch quickly skips OBCs that do not target the specific provisioner.
+On the other hand, all provisioners watch all OBs.

+The OBC watch performs the following:
++ detects a new OBC:
+  + skip if the OBC's StorageClass' provisioner != the provisioner doing this watch
+  + invokes the `Provision()` method for the provisioner defined in the OBC's storage class
+  + if the provisioning is successful:
+    + creates a global OB which references the OBC and storage class and contains store-specific bucket info
+    + creates a Secret, in the namespace as the OBC, containing the bucket credentials returned by the provisioner
+    + creates the ConfigMap, in the namespace as the OBC, containing the bucket's endpoint info
++ detects OBC update events:
+  + skip if the OBC's StorageClass' provisioner != the provisioner doing this watch
+  + ensures the expected OB, Secret and ConfigMap are present
+  + syncs the OB's status to reflect the OBC's status
++ detects OBC delete events:
+  + skip if the OBC's StorageClass' provisioner != the provisioner doing this watch
+  + if the associated OB's _reclaimPolicy_ == "Delete":
+    + invokes the `Delete()` method for the provisioner defined in the OBC's storage class
+  + deletes the related Secret, ConfigMap (in the OBC's namespace), and OB

+The OB watch performs the following:
++ detects a new OB:
+  + ensures a matching OBC exists
+    + if yes, sets status to "pending"
+    + if no, sets status to "lost" since this OB is orphaned
++ detects OB update events:
+  + same OBC check and status update as for _new_ OB
+  + syncs the OBC's status to reflect the OB's status
++ detects and ignores OB delete events

 ### Limitations
 The nature of a Go library implies that there will be redundancy in the object bucket provisioners and _fatness_ in the provisioner binaries.
 Cluster resource usage doesn't scale well as the